FluuxIO/go-xmpp/README.md

 - For writing simple chatbot to control a service or a thing,
 - For writing XMPP servers components.

 The library is designed to have minimal dependencies.
-For now, the library does not depend on any other library.
+Currently it requires at least Go 1.13.

 ## Configuration and connection